 The much-anticipated announcement of the third National Skills Development Strategy (NSDS3) and the future Seta landscape would only be made in the next fortnight, the department said.
 A draft framework for NSDS3, released for comment in April, proposes a far closer relationship between Setas and FET colleges than before.

 This goal has eluded former incarnations of the NSDS, which until recently separated the two sectors: Setas fell under the labour department, FET colleges under education.
+A further refinement since last year has been to concentrate responsibility for the colleges in one national department — higher education and training — instead of among the nine provincial education departments.

 The Setas are funded by skills development levies, which amount to about R5,3-billion annually.
-Twenty percent of the levy is channelled to the National Skills Fund—widely lambasted for inefficient administration in the past 10 years—which now stands at R7-billion.
+Twenty percent of the levy is channelled to the National Skills Fund — widely lambasted for inefficient administration in the past 10 years — which now stands at R7-billion.

 Most of the remaining 80% is paid to the 23 Setas for disbursement back to member companies, either in the form of mandatory grants or allocations for learnerships, bursaries, apprenticeships, internships and skills programmes.